- Created on the 15 February, 2017.

 In non-pregnant women with normal menstrual cycles, the secretion of estradiol is following a biphasic, cyclic pattern where the greatest levels are found just prior to ovulation.
 This can exert a positive feedback influence at the level of the pituitary where it can regulate the secretion of follicle stimulating hormone (FSH), luteinizing hormone (LH) and gonadotropins, all of which are vital for follicular maturation and ovulation.
 However, during pregnancy, the concentration of maternal serum estradiol levels is known to increase rapidly, to levels that are above the pre-ovulatory peak levels and these high levels are sustained throughout the pregnancy.

-The determination of serum estradiol are essential in helping to evaluate a number of different menstrual dysfunctions for example precocious, menopause, delayed puberty in girls, primary and secondary amenorrhea.
+Estradiol E2 ELISA kit can be vital in detecting levels of serum estradiol and this can be essential in helping to evaluate a number of different menstrual dysfunctions for example precocious, menopause, delayed puberty in girls, primary and secondary amenorrhea.
 Elevated levels have also be identified in patients with gynaecomastia, testicular tumors and feminizing syndromes.

-The minimum sensitivity detection limit of estradiol E2 using this human estradiol E2 ELISA kit was approximately 10.0 pg/ml.
-The dynamic assay range for this kit is 10.0 – 1,000.0 pg/ml.
+The minimum sensitivity detection limit of estradiol E2 using current human estradiol E2 ELISA kit was approximately 10.0 pg/ml.
+The dynamic range for this assay is 10.0 – 1,000.0 pg/ml.

 - Correlation between estradiol and progesterone in cycles with luteal phase deficiency.
 Fertil.
 Steril.
 (1982) 37: 348-354.
 Goldstein D., et al.